Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Yah.
 Not fun.
 And, like, one dude is *not* enough to run this shit show, you know?"

 The operator he’d been talking to - Vandenberg - spoke up.
 "Bro.
 One of our little projects?
-We cured our own bacon, just as an experiment...it's fuckin' *good*, man."
+We cured our own bacon, just as an experiment... it's fuckin' *good*, man."

 "Dude, you’re givin’ me the munchies…"